Amit-Kumar-Keshri/Music-DC-bot/README.md

     ```
     The dashboard will be available at `http://127.0.0.1:5000`.

+## Inviting Your Bot

+To add the bot to your server, you need to create an invitation link.

+1. Go back to the [Discord Developer Portal](https://discord.com/developers/applications) and select your application.
+2. Navigate to the **OAuth2** tab and then select **URL Generator**.
+3. In the "Scopes" section, check the box for `bot`.
+4. A new "Bot Permissions" section will appear below.
+Check the following permissions, which are required for the bot to function correctly:
+    - **Send Messages**
+    - **Embed Links**
+    - **Read Message History**
+    - **Connect**
+    - **Speak**
+5. Scroll down and copy the **Generated URL**.
+6. Paste the URL into your web browser, select the server you want to add the bot to, and click "Authorize".

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or find a bug, please open an issue or submit a pull request.